 sudo pacman -S --needed xorg lightdm

 - Install additional components and applications (approx 550 MB)

 After the installation, enable the Deepin greeter by modifying the lightdm configuration file.
 Follow the below commands.

 And add the below line.
 Save the file (CTRL+O, CTRL+X).

 Now it’s time to enable the display manager and network manager as a service.
 So that the next time you log on, they can run automatically by systemd.

 If all goes well, you should see the Deepin desktop login prompt.
 Login using the credentials you just created in the above steps.
 You should be greeted with the latest Deepin desktop environment.

 I hope this guide helped you to install the Deepin desktop in Arch Linux.
-Although, it is not my daily driver I feel Deepin desktop somewhat slow in nature.
-Probably because of too much color rendering, animation and not properly optimized by dde-desktop despite it is built on Qt.
+Although it is not my daily driver, I feel Deepin’s desktop is somewhat slow in nature.
+Probably because of too much colour rendering and animation and not properly optimized by